 Criteria and guidelines for fund disbursement, an application to The Healing Fund, and further background information are available under Downloads, below.
 For further information, please contact healing [at] united-church.ca .

 Alvin Dixon Memorial Bursary Fund

-Launching in fall 2016, the Alvin Dixon Memorial Bursary Fund supports initiatives that focus on education for Indigenous students.
+The Alvin Dixon Memorial Bursary Fund will support initiatives that focus on education for Indigenous students.
 The fund honours and celebrates the life and work of Alvin Dixon, an Elder and leader in the church who died in 2014.
 Alvin chaired the Committee on Indigenous Justice and Residential Schools and served on the Aboriginal Ministries Council and the Executive of the General Council.

 Donations to the Alvin Dixon Memorial Bursary Fund can be made online through the United Church Foundation.